julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_profiles_update.md

 ---
 title: anyquery profiles update
-description: Learn how to use the anyquery profiles update command in AnyQuery.
+description: Learn how to use the anyquery profiles update command in Anyquery.
 ---

 Update the profiles configuration